Detecting Identification Failure in Moment Condition Models: Setting and Assumptions

+The role of the normalized $B_{n,\infty}$ and the threshold $\underline{\lambda}_n$ is analogous to the ICS procedure in \citet[Section 5.2]{Andrews2012}, and the subsequent literature.
+Here, it is shown that if $d$ nuisance parameters are weakly identified then at least $d$ singular values are $O_p(\kappa_n)$.
+Hence, wpa 1, they are smaller than $\underline{\lambda}_n$, if $\underline{\lambda}_n = o(\kappa_n)$.
+As a result, $\hat d_n$ is no greater than the number (semi)-strongly identified nuisance parameters wpa 1, which leads to valid inferences under weak identification.
 Typically, using larger values of $\underline{\lambda}_n$ in an ICS procedure is desirable for robust inference since it correctly detects identification failures with greater probability in finite samples.
 However, it also makes the test more conservative under semi-strong identification since it incorrectly detects identification failure with greater probability.
 This implies a trade-off between power for semi-strongly identified models with robustness for weakly identified models.
 The normalization $\Sigma_n^{-1/2}$ in the procedure improves on this by making the behaviour of the ICS statistic more distinct between these two regimes.
-It is shown that the normalization $B_{n,LS} P_{\theta_1}^\perp\Sigma_n^{-1/2}$ does not alter the properties of the quasi-Jacobian under weak identification but under (semi)-strong identification the singular values $\lambda_{jn}$ of the normalized matrix diverge.
-This is quite visible in the simulations, where the normalized singular values increase more rapidly when identification becomes strong compared to other methods.\footnote{See Figure \ref{fig:NLS_rej}, bottom-right panel, in Section \ref{sec:MonteCarlo}.} This results in improved power properties when identification is strong or semi-strong.\footnote{See Figure \ref{fig:NLS_pow} in Appendix \ref{apx:MC_additional_simu}.}
+The normalization $B_{n,\infty} P_{\theta_1}^\perp\Sigma_n^{-1/2} P_{\theta_1}^\perp$ preserves the asymptotic singularity under weak identification but the normalized matrix diverges at a $\kappa_n^{-1}-$rate when identification is strong.